mozilla-b2g/gaia-email-libs-and-more/js/imap/tasks/sync.md

 ## Gmail IMAP Notes ##

+### Labels ###

 Labels are stored per-message even though the Gmail web UI's conversation view makes it seem like labels are per-conversation only.

 You can create a new label by manipulating X-GM-LABELS; you do not need to CREATE it as a folder.

+???
+What does the gmail ui do message/conversation-wise versus labels.
+Like if we set a label on a conversation, does it label them all?
+Likewise, what's the deal with \\Flagged and the starred folder?